MichelleLCK/CytoMAD/README.md

 There are in total of 7 types of lung cancer cells (i.e. H69, H358, H520, H526, H1975, H2170 and HCC827).
 All the data were collected on 7 days using [multi-ATOM setup](https://doi.org/10.1002/jbio.201800479), giving 3 batches per cell lines.
 Both single-cell brightfield and quantitative phase images (QPI) were collected.

-For training and testing the beGAN model, the data were separated into "Train", "Valid" and "Test" set, each of them containing 1000, 1000 and 7000 cells respectively.
+For training and testing the beGAN model, the data were separated into "Train", "Valid" and "Test" set.
+They are subsampled and contain 500 cells respectively as a demonstration in this repository(`Dataset`).
 Data was uploaded in `.mat` format with brightfield images in `_BF.mat` and QPI in `_QPI.mat`.
 The images are stored in format of `ImageHeight * ImageWidth * NoOfCells` with a field of view of 45μm.
+<sub>Full dataset will be released upon request.</sub>

 ## Training the BeGAN Model
 Overall, the training of beGAN model consist of 2 main parts.
 It utilizes the conditional GAN of Pix2Pix model as backbone with the addition of classifier networks to guide the batch-effect-removal.